Henry Baker (computer scientist)

 Henry Givens Baker Jr. is an American computer scientist who has made contributions in garbage collection, functional programming languages, and linear logic.
 He was one of the founders of Symbolics, a company that designed and manufactured a line of Lisp machines.
-In 2006, he was recognized as a Distinguished Scientist by the Association for Computing Machinery.
+In 2006, he was recognized as an ACM Distinguished Member.

 He is notable for his research in garbage collection, particularly Baker's real-time copying collector, and on the Actor model.

 Baker received his B.Sc.
 (1969), S.M.
 (1973), E.E.
 (1973), and Ph.D.
 (1978) degrees at M.I.T.

 The Chicken Scheme compiler was inspired by an innovative design of Baker's.